fluture-js/momi/README.md

 Middleware monad.
 This packages exposes the Middleware monad, comprised of `State` from [fantasy-states][] and `Future` from [Fluture][].
 Besides the monad itself, it also exposes some utility functions and structures for practically applying Middleware.
-One such structure is the `App` structure, which allows composition of functions over Middleware to be written more like what you are used to from middleware as it comes with Connect, Express or Koa.
+One such utility is the `App` class, which allows composition of functions over Middleware to be written more like what you are used to from middleware as it comes with Connect, Express or Koa.